kironpay/Market-Crud/README.md

 # Market-Crud
-software repository with backend and fronted
+software repository with backend and fronted of a CRUD for a market-store